 Glass fibers are made from silica sand, limestone, folic acid, and some other minor ingredients mixed.
 This mixture is heated until it melts at about 12600C.
 The molten glass is allowed to flow through fine holes in a platinum plate.
 The glass strands are cooled, gathered, and wound.
 The fibers can then be drawn to increase their dimensional strength.
 It is then woven into various forms for use in composites.

-Glass-produced fibres are considered as the predominant reinforcement for polymer matrix composites, based on an aluminum lime borosilicate composition.
+Glass-produced fibers are considered the predominant reinforcement for polymer matrix composites, based on an aluminum lime borosilicate composition.
 This is because of their high electrical insulating properties, high mechanical properties, and low susceptibility.

 Generally, glass is a good impact-resistant fiber but weighs more than carbon or aramid.
 Glass fibers have excellent characteristics equal to or better than steel in certain forms.